 How to Become a Teacher in North Dakota

-Deciding to become a teacher in North Dakota is a great idea!
-It takes a unique and talented person to decide on a career in education.
-Each state has different requirements for becoming a teacher.
-The following steps will help you stay on task while on your journey toward becoming a teacher in North Dakota.
+The following steps will help you stay on task while on your journey toward becoming a certified teacher in North Dakota.

 Choose What You Want to Teach

-Complete Your Education Requirements for Teaching in North Dakota
+Earn a Bachelor's in Education to Meet the Requirements for a Teaching Certificate in North Dakota

-As with all states, it is a basic requirement that public school teachers in North Dakota possess at a minimum a Bachelor's Degree.
+As with all states, it is a basic requirement that public school teachers in North Dakota possess at a minimum a bachelor's in education.
 You must also hold a license to teach, which is often earned after the completion of a teacher preparation program.

 Complete a Teacher Preparation Program